-We have prepared this report for sole use of the Fermanagh and Omagh District Council and the Department for Communities.
+We have prepared this report for Fermanagh and Omagh District Council and the Department for Communities sole use.
 You must not disclose it to any third party, quote or refer to it, without our written consent and we assume no responsibility to any other person.